 |

-Whatever way you choose to remove the background, I ALWAYS like to use the SELECT AND MASK interface to refine my selection
+Whatever way you choose to remove the background, I ALWAYS like to use the SELECT & MASK interface to refine my selection

 STEP 5